aschmahmann/ipns-utils/README.md

 ## Record creation

-Problem: Have you ever tried to run `ipfs dht put` and realized you don't have any way of creating an IPNS record to test with?
+Problem: Have you ever tried to run `ipfs dht put` and realized you don't have any way of creating an IPNS record?

-Solution: Run `ipns-utils create [-output directoryPath]` and it will output a file with the name of an IPNS key whose contents are a record for that key.
-Record fields are not yet settable (if this is a feature request feel free to file an issue/PR).
+Solution: Run `ipns-utils create record` and it will output a record for you.
+If you need a new key to work with `ipns-utils create key` will give you a key.

 ## Record parsing

 Problem: You run `ipfs dht get /ipns/Qmxyz... > ipns_record` and get a file, but you have no easy way of seeing what's inside of it

-Solution: Run `ipns-utils parse -i ipns_record`
+Solution: Run `ipns-utils parse record` and choose your input type as a file path, bytes, or a multibase encoded string.
+If you want to parse private or public key information `ipns-utils parse key` will do it for you.

 ## PubSub topics